 Most people who work out will tell you they want to lose weight, or simply get fitter.
 Not many people however know what their heart rate is, or where it should really be.
 This means that often, they are not training in the most efficient way to achieve their goals.

 Heart rate zones are automatically calculated for you.
 You can, however, set your own zones by logging on to Fitbit.com, and accessing settings in the top-right corner.
 Click ‘Heart Rate Zones’ and choose the min and max heart rate for your desired zone.
 This can be particularly helpful if you are working toward a specific target.

 Keep the battery from draining

-To save the juice and keep your battery going longer, you can turn off the all-day sync function that keeps the Fitbit tracker constantly talking to its app.
+To save the juice and keep your battery going longer, you can turn off the all-day sync function that keeps the Fitbit tracker constantly talking to the smartphone app.
 Don’t worry.
-The device will remember everything, so just connect it back to your app at the end of the day to review your progress.
+The device will still remember everything.
+Just connect it back to your app at the end of the day to review your progress.
 To tweak this setting, tap the “Charge” tab at the top of the mobile app’s homescreen and toggle the “All-Day Sync” option to off.

-Another option is not to add too many reminders and vibrations as these will drain your battery.
+Another way of preserving the battery is not to add too many reminders and vibration alerts.

-Plugging in your device while you’re in the shower for a quick top-up makes a lot of sense, especially since Fitbit doesn’t recommend wearing its wristbands there.
+Plugging in your device while you’re in the shower for a quick top-up makes a lot of sense, especially for Fitbit’s that are not water-resistant.

 And finally – if all else fails…

-If all else fails with your Fitbit device and it freezes, won’t sync or is causing other issues which simply won’t go away – you can always do a hard reset.
+If all else fails with your Fitbit device and it freezes, starts to act funny, won’t sync or is causing other issues which simply won’t go away – you can always do a hard reset.
 The device will power-off and then display the Fitbit logo once it restarts.
 This should hopefully sort any stubborn problems.